EtienneMD/Alexa-Ecovacs/README.md

 # Commands
 The skill has the following features:
-* Clean - Starts an automatic cleaning session
+* Clean - Starts an automatic cleaning session.
-* Edge - Starts an edge cleaning session
+* Edge - Starts an edge cleaning session.
+* Spot - Starts spot cleaning session.
-* Stop - Stops your vacuum
+* Stop - Stops your vacuum.
-* Charge - Sends your vacuum back to its charging station
+* Charge - Sends your vacuum back to its charging station.
-* Service - Tells your vacuum to turn around and move forward a few feet
+* Service - Tells your vacuum to turn around and move forward a few feet.
 (useful if your vacuum is charging under a couch like mine is)

 ### Examples
 * Alexa, ask my vacuum to start cleaning.
 * Alexa, tell my vacuum to cleaning around the room.
+* Alexa, tell my vacuum to clean this spot.
 * Alexa, ask my vacuum to stop.
 * Alexa, ask my vacuum to go back to its charger.
 * Alexa, tell my vacuum it needs to be emptied.